-George Prigatano, PhD, is emeritus chairman of the Department of Clinical Neuropsychology at Barrow Neurological Institute.
+George Prigatano, PhD, ABPP, is emeritus chairman of the Department of Neuropsychology at Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center in Phoenix.
 Dr. Prigatano is board certified in clinical neuropsychology by the American Board of Professional Psychology.

 Dr. Prigatano’s expertise includes the neuropsychological assessment and rehabilitation of adults and children.
 He is a fellow of the American Psychological Association as well as a fellow and past president of the National Academy of Neuropsychology.

-Dr. Prigatano received his doctorate from Bowling Green State University, Ohio in clinical psychology and completed his internship at University of Oklahoma Health Sciences Center.
-He also studied neuropsychology as a visiting scholar at Stanford University.
+Dr. Prigatano received his doctorate from Bowling Green State University, Bowling Green, Ohio, in clinical psychology and completed his internship at University of Oklahoma Health Sciences Center in Oklahoma City.
+He also studied neuropsychology as a visiting scholar at Stanford University in Palo Alto, California.

 For more information or to request an appointment, please call (602) 406-3671.